About Kaspersky Security for Virtualization 6.1 Agentless

-Kaspersky Security can scan powered-on virtual machines, virtual machine templates, and powered-off virtual machines that have the following file systems: NTFS, FAT32, EXT2, EXT3, EXT4, XFS, BTRFS.
+Kaspersky Security scans only virtual machines that meet all the conditions for scanning virtual machines.
+Kaspersky Security can scan virtual machine templates and powered-off virtual machines that have the following file systems: NTFS, FAT32, EXT2, EXT3, EXT4, XFS, BTRFS.

 - Intrusion Prevention.
 Kaspersky Security lets you analyze network traffic of protected virtual machines and detect network attacks and suspicious network activity that may be a sign of an intrusion into the protected infrastructure.
 When it detects an attempted network attack on a virtual machine or suspicious network activity, Kaspersky Security can terminate the connection and block traffic from the IP address from which the network attack or suspicious network activity originated.

 - Web addresses scan.
 Kaspersky Security lets you scan web addresses that are requested over the HTTP protocol by a user or application installed on the virtual machine.
 If Kaspersky Security detects a web address from one of the web address categories selected for detection, the application can block access to the web address.
-By default, Kaspersky Security scans web addresses to check if they are malicious or phishing web addresses.
+By default, Kaspersky Security scans web addresses to check if they are malicious, phishing, or advertising web addresses.

 - Storing backup copies of files.
 The application allows storing backup copies of files that have been deleted or modified during disinfection.
-If a disinfected file contained information that became partially or completely inaccessible after disinfection, the file can be restored from its backup copy.
+Backup copies of files are stored in Backup in a special format and pose no danger.
+If a disinfected file contained information that is partly or completely inaccessible after disinfection, you can attempt to save the file from its backup copy.